 When your filter is excessively dirty, it can cause a rise in overall pressure.
 That pressure increase will reduce the effectiveness of your jets.

 The solution to a dirty filter is somewhat obvious.
 All you need to do is clean the filter.
 After that, your jets could start working again right away.
+Check out my research on the best pool filtration system if you need to replace it with a new model.

 There is Debris in Your Pool

 A high volume of debris in your pool can lead to murky water.
 In some cases, algae can form in your pool.
 If this happens to you, it doesn’t matter how much you clean your filter.
-The debris and algae in your pool water will continue to clog the filter for as long as it is present in the water.
+The debris and algae in your pool water will continue to clog the filter for as long as it is in the water.

 Questions?
 Shoot me a message.